jeffreylanters/unity-tweens/README.md

 # Installation

-Install using the Unity Package Manager. add the following line to your `manifest.json` file located within your project's packages directory.
+Install using the Unity Package Manager by adding the following line to your `manifest.json` file located within your project's Packages directory.

 ```json
 "nl.elraccoone.tweens": "git+https://github.com/elraccoone/unity-tweens"